Linuxfabrik/monitoring-plugins/check-plugins/metabase-stats/README.md

 Retrieves recent activity and usage statistics from a Metabase instance via its API.
 Reports active users, executed queries, dashboards, and other operational metrics.
 Credentials are cached to reduce API calls.

+**Important Notes:**

+* Requires a Metabase superuser account.
+Logins are rate-limited by Metabase for security, which is why credentials are cached.
+See the [Metabase API documentation](https://www.metabase.com/learn/developing-applications/advanced-metabase/metabase-api.html#authenticate-your-requests-with-a-session-token) for details

 **Data Collection:**

 * Authenticates against the Metabase API using username/password and caches the session token in SQLite (default expiry: ~14 days, matching Metabase's default session lifetime)